There are a few different ways to get new songs into your repertoire.

 If you can, it’s good to try to keep ahead choosing the next song, so you don’t waste time flicking through the books in your lesson time.

 Now, the Internet is a really an powerful and incredible tool for singing lessons.
-You can search for mp3 files of songs you like, download them, and drop them onto a CD or bring your MP3 player, bring it to class to show me the song, and then practice with at home.
+You can search for mp3 files of songs you like, download them, and drop them onto a CD or bring your MP3 player, even your phone or a USB stick, bring it to class to show me the song, and then practice with at home.

-About downloading music~ my experience with sites like Kaazza has not been so good.
-My computer tech said that I should NEVER load kaazza and then leave it on my computer.
-He said it was just asking for trouble.
-Apparently, every time you are online other members can access any of your files on your computer.
-Federal Police actually charged a guy for giving someone a copy of a programme file from his computer, and he didn’t even know it had happened~ his home computer had been robbed!
-A virus can come through the downloading programme attacked your computer… Nightmare.
-Bummer.
-It seems a bit karmic that stealing music, can actually get you toasted yourself.
-So, I am a big fan of just buying or borrowing CDs.
-Also, the performer and composer get their proper royalties if you buy legit.
+If you decide to download illegally, be ready for trouble.
+First, it's very easy to download viruses or worse into your computer.
+Also, the performer and composer don't get their proper royalties unless you buy legit.
 When YOU become a big~time recording artist, I bet you won't want people stealing your music!
 It’s not expensive to buy older CDs, often cheaper than downloading them and sometimes you can just borrow from friends or family and give them back later.
 With Ipod being so everywhere now, it's easy to have HEAPS of music to listen to, and it's often cheaper to just get the one song you want from an online music store.
-Of course the radio is totally free and still a great way to listen to new kinds of music.
+Of course the radio and youtube are totally free and a great way to listen to new kinds of music.

 Searching for lyrics on the net is an interesting thing.
 You can find them in five seconds, or find out after five years of singing the lyrics you got from the net, that you have been singing the song incorrectly (in a really not good way).
 You really must remember how those lyric sites came to be… it’s probably just some person sitting in their lounge room who loves Nat King Cole typing up anything they think the lyrics to L.O.V.E. might be, and then uploading them onto a lyric site.
 They might also go to another lyric site and copy all those lyrics (whether right or wrong) from someone else’s site and upload them onto theirs and proliferate incorrect lyrics all over the net.
 If I’m not sure that a site’s version of the lyrics is correct, I try to find five sites and compare them (remembering what I said about proliferation), listen to the CD again, and decide what I think is correct.
 The best sites are usually the performers' own website.